 Except by specific dispensation granted by the Board, all competing cars are required to have been issued with an FIA Historic Technical Passport which should be available for inspection at all HGPCA supported events.
-The HTP determines the required correct technical specification for the competing car; it is the responsibility of the owner/driver to ensure that the car complies with the form.
+Owners are required to race their cars in their original configuration and specification, which usually means in accordance with their HTP papers.